Sanam-Shrestha04/TaskForge.TMS/README.md

 ## Acknowledgements

-Special thanks to our mentor Sanjay Niraula sir, faculty, and peers who supported us.
+Special thanks to our mentor Mr. Sanjay Niraula sir, faculty and peers who supported us.
 TaskForge reflects our passion for building scalable, user-friendly software.

 ```